PDA Virus Forum - Virtual Conference

 : 22 Jun 2020 - 23 Jun 2020

-Organised under the leadership of PDA in close cooperation with European regulatory agencies and the U.S. FDA, this meeting will provide an overview and updates on regulatory expectations and scientific investigations related to virus and TSE safety of biotechnology, plasma-derived, and cell-derived medicinal products.
+Now delivered online and organised under the leadership of PDA in close cooperation with European regulatory agencies and the U.S. FDA, this session will provide an overview and updates on regulatory expectations and scientific investigations related to virus and TSE safety of biotechnology, plasma-derived, and cell-derived medicinal products.

 As in previous years, virus contamination of raw materials, as well as emerging viral threats, will be discussed.
 Appropriate risk mitigation strategies consisting of two elements: (1) Testing and processing of raw materials and (2) Virus removal/inactivation capacity of the processes used for the production of medicinal products will be taken into consideration.